agsup/quartz/content/notes/Spring 2023/Software Engineering/Software Engineering Exam 2 Study Guide.md

 	- Cyclomatic complexity - number of binary decisions + 1
 	- Fan-in - number of flows into a class plus global data accessed
 	- Fan-out - number of flows out of a class plus number of data structures updated by the class
-		- **ask about fan-in/out**
 	- They are all equally effective

-## From MacConnell, chapter 5
+## From McConnell, chapter 5

-33. What is the Primary Technical Imperative?
-Why is it so important?
+33. **What is the Primary Technical Imperative?
+Why is it so important?**
 	- It is to manage complexity.
 Complexity is a major reason as to why projects fail
 35. Define abstraction and encapsulation and explain how they are related.
 	- Abstraction - engagement while safely ignoring some details
 	- Encapsulation - Forbidding Details
-	- Abstraction allows high level, encapsulation requires high level (**ask if adequate**)
+	- Abstraction allows high level, encapsulation requires high level
-1. Give some reasons as to why information hiding is important.
+36. Give some reasons as to why information hiding is important.
 	- Decreases Complexity
 	- Increases Modularity
 	- Useful at all levels

-## From MacConnell, chapter 6
+## From McConnell, chapter 6

 37. Define ADT and class and explain how they are related.
 	- ADT - Abstract Data Type, collection of data and operations that work on that data